simonbiswas/Simon-s-Book-Store/README.md

 # Simon-s-Book-Store
-This is the live server of my project "Simon's Book Store": https://poetic-duckanoo-190561.netlify.app/
+In this project , I used react.
+Besides, I didn't use any CSS framework(Boostrap, Tailwind.css) here.
+I made it by using vanilla CSS,JavaScript, HTML.
+I also made this project responsive for mobile.
+You can see I tried to make a online book store for selling books here.
+You can add books to cart and see the total bill in order summary.This is the live server of my project "Simon's Book Store": https://poetic-duckanoo-190561.netlify.app/